MilleJanos/GaitBiometrics/README.md

 LetMeIn is an Android application meant for gait recognition.
 The app allows the logged in user to record a walking sample and using FeatureExtractorLibrary and ModelBuilderLibrary runs the authentication process.

-The FeatureExtractorLibrary can be found on github at https://github.com/NemethKrisztian96/FeatureExtractor/ and the ModelBuilderLibrary ca be found at https://github.com/Timi1427/GaitModelBuilder
+The FeatureExtractorLibrary can be found on GitHub at https://github.com/NemethKrisztian96/FeatureExtractor/ and the ModelBuilderLibrary ca be found at https://github.com/Timi1427/GaitModelBuilder
 ## Installation

 Use Gradle to build and install the app.